Proven-Paradox/shaper-system/Handbook.md

 ### Vitality/Capacity
 Purchasing Vitality increases your hero’s maximum HP by 5 + their Strength + their Toughness.
 Purchasing Capacity increases your hero’s maximum MP by 5 + their Mind + their Heart.
 Both of these can be purchased multiple times, up to your character’s [Level](#level).
 Vitality and Capacity upgrades cost 3 XP.

-> Both XU and Marona need HP and MP, so they both take Vitality and Capacity levels occasionally.
+> Both XU-808 and Marona need HP and MP, so they both take Vitality and Capacity levels occasionally.

 ### Base Physical/Mental Offense/Defense
 Every character has a base bonus to their Physical and Mental Offense and Defense.
 It starts at zero, but each category can be increased up to the hero’s [Level](#level).
 Increasing Physical or Mental Offense costs 4 XP, and increasing Physical or Mental Defense costs 3 XP.

 > Marona's primary role in her party is to deal damage, so she spends most of her effort on Base Mental Offense.
-Meanwhile XU has ended up the most sturdy character in their game, so to extend this advantage they take base Physical and Mental Defense as a priority.
+Meanwhile XU-808 has ended up the most sturdy character in their game, so to extend this advantage they take base Physical and Mental Defense as a priority.

 ### Skill Points
 You may spend 1 XP to gain 3 skill points.
 The maximum number of points you can put into any skill is 3 + your [Level](#level).

 > Marona is in an action packed game where danger is everywhere.
 She quickly finds that she can use points in Awareness, Sabotage, and Stealth.
 >
-> Meanwhile XU is in a much more social game where solutions are usually negotiated rather than fought over.
-They reason that the adaptive AI that XU runs on would learn Diplomacy.
+> Meanwhile XU-808 is in a much more social game where solutions are usually negotiated rather than fought over.
+They reason that the adaptive AI that XU-808 runs on would learn Diplomacy.
 They also like the idea of self modifying their chassis, so they take Construct and Tech to represent that capability.

 ### Abilities
 Abilities represent things you can actively do, typically in combat.
 These can come from training in elaborate techniques, learning spells, building equipment, natural biology, or whatever justification is suitable for a given hero being able to do something.